agohorel/aleph/docs/README.md

 ![midi mapping](./img/midi-full.png)

 Once you have mapped all your controls, you can click “Lock Midi Assignment” to disable the assignment buttons.
 This prevents you from accidentally overwriting control entries.
-You can also save/recall mapping files.

 You can force momentary/hold behavior (as opposed to toggle) to buttons by enabling the "Force Momentary Mode".

-In most cases this is a non-issue, but certain pad controllers will behave as toggle switches, which can limit their usefulness in certain cases.
+###### _Note: If sending MIDI control messages to change sketches directly from a DAW like Ableton Live, it might be necessary to enable forced momentary mode due to the way certain software handles MIDI off messages._

 ##### Saving and Loading MIDI Mappings